notAI-tech/fastDeploy-site/index.markdown

 [Docker](https://docs.docker.com/install/) is the only dependency.

-### Quick start: Run a pre-built fastDeploy recipe via CLI.
+### Quickstart: Run a pre-built fastDeploy recipe via CLI.

 fastDeploy's CLI is a simple, helpful wrapper over docker.